Welll … that’s kind of an overstatement.

 I forced myself out of bed and decided I was going to run it to accomplish something and not try to go too hardcore into it.
 So I made myself a killer playlist of 25 minutes’ worth of power songs, suited up and went out.

-I had no idea how to start this thing and I was afraid of starting too fast (which I did) but I allowed myself to slow down in the middle a bit so I could go balls-to-the-wall in the end.
+I had no idea how to start a 5K and I was afraid of starting too fast (which I did) but I allowed myself to slow down in the middle a bit so I could go hard in the end.

 Did I mention there was what looked like a 9-year-old kid in front of me?
 As in, I’m getting beat by a 9-year-old and I have a side cramp and OHMYGOD I want to go back to bed.

 But, I powered through.
 I ran a flipping marathon.
-There’s no way I was going to let this kid beat me.
+There’s no way I was going to let this kid beat me at a 5K.